ashleynolan/dg-blog/src/templates/pages/blog/20150901-workflow-survey-results.md

 {{#markdown}}

+---

+**Update 12/10/2015** – Thanks to the incredible response to the survey!

+Since putting the article live last month, responses to the survey have flooded in – so much so that SurveyMonkey almost bankrupted me! ;)  I closed the survey with a total of **2028** responses and have now updated the article and data to reflect this.

+Interestingly, the results haven’t changed all that much from the initial results I published (based on 648 responses) – in fact the majority have only moved a couple of percent without affecting what can be drawn from the responses.

+I hope to run the survey again next year, to compare and see how current trends evolve, so if you’d like to be informed of when that happens, or have any questions regarding these results, [follow me or drop me a message on Twitter](https://twitter.com/AshNolan_).

+---

 A couple of weeks ago, [I put out a request for front-end developers](https://twitter.com/AshNolan_/status/636499157079998464) to fill-out a very brief survey on front-end tooling.

 The aim?
 I simply wanted to find out more information about current knowledge and usage levels across the community.
 I often hear that Sass is now the defacto preprocessor of choice, or that {insert JS framework here} is the latest and greatest thing since sliced bread, but I’ve often wondered how that would be reflected if I could ask developers directly about what tools they have knowledge of and use in their projects.

 Before I put the survey together, I was pretty conservative in terms of the number of responses I was aiming to reach.
 People are busy actually doing work and getting them to fill out a survey without any tangible reward can be a pretty hard sell.
-However, at the time of writing this article, I’ve had an incredible **649 responses** – easily surpassing my modest expectations!
+However, at the time of writing this article, I’ve had an incredible **2028 responses** – easily surpassing my modest expectations!
 Thanks to all those who took the time to fill in the survey – I really do appreciate it.

 So, it’s time to go through the results!
 Grab yourself a cup of tea/coffee and let’s take a look…

 ---

-## Pre-amble Disclaimers
+## Pre-amble Disclaimer

 These results represent a small sample of front-end developers working in the industry – therefore, they shouldn’t be taken as gospel, simply as pointing towards a rough trend.

-If you missed the initial survey but would still like to take part, [I’ll be leaving the survey open](http://ashn.uk/survey-tooling) for another couple of weeks and will update these results if a meaningful number of additional responses come in.

 ---